NataliyaAZ/Python-BackEnd-Project/README.md

         return render(request, 'Restaurants/restaurants.html',{'form': CityForm(), 'msg': msg})
 ~~~
 #### 2.Slack App.
-Created the Slack App (using the Slack API) that allowed  travelers to send message from the TravelScrape website to their
+Created the Slack App (using the Slack API) that allows  travelers to send message from the Travel Scraper website to their
 Slack Workspaces.

 .html: